cmm2209/TMLr/content/browse/incipit/index.md

 ---
-title: A brief introduction
+title: 🎉 Easily create your own simple yet highly customizable blog
-summary: About the TMLr
+summary: Take full control of your personal brand and privacy by migrating away from the big tech platforms!
 date: 2023-10-27

 # Featured image